Broadway legend Stephen Sondheim dies, aged 91 | DW | 27.11.2021

 Sondheim died suddenly in his Connecticut home the day after celebrating Thanksgiving with friends, his attorney F. Richard Pappas said.

-The legendary composer is recognized for helping American musical theater evolve beyond pure entertainment and reach new artistic heights with such works as "West Side Story," "Into the Woods" and "Sweeney Todd."
+The legendary songwriter is recognized for helping American musical theater evolve beyond pure entertainment and reach new artistic heights with such works as "West Side Story," "Into the Woods" and "Sweeney Todd."

 Born on March 22, 1930, in New York City, Sondheim was involved in musical theater from an early age, even though both of his parents worked in the fashion industry.

-He started playing piano at age seven and was family friends with Oscar Hammerstein II, half of the famed musical theater writing duo Rodgers and Hammerstein.
+He started playing piano at age 7 and was family friends with Oscar Hammerstein II, half of the famed musical theater writing duo Rodgers and Hammerstein.

 His first professional writing job was for the television comedy "Topper" in the 1950s.

-British-born actress Elizabeth Taylor (pictured at a London studio) with Sondheim, to record the songs for the film "A Little Night Music"
+British-born actress Elizabeth Taylor (seen here at a London studio in 1976) recorded songs for the film 'A Little Night Music'

 Sondheim's breakthrough on Broadway came with "West Side Story" in 1957, quickly followed by "Gypsy" two years later.

-Several other hit musicals by Sondheim were turned into movies, including the 2014 film "Into the Woods," starring Meryl Streep, and the 2007 "Sweeney Todd" with Johnny Depp.
+Several other hit musicals by Sondheim have been turned into movies, including the 2014 film "Into the Woods," starring Meryl Streep, and 2007's "Sweeney Todd" with Johnny Depp.

-Throughout a more than five-decades-long career, Sondheim won eight Grammy awards, eight Tony awards — including the special Lifetime Achievement in the Theatre — one Academy Award and a Pulitzer.
+Throughout a career that spanned more than five decades, Sondheim won eight Grammy Awards, eight Tony Awards — including a special lifetime achievement award — one Academy Award and a Pulitzer.

 He was nominated for many more Grammys and Tonys, as well as two Golden Globes.